Suicide Hotline Manager

 Do you need to take a drug test to be a suicide hotline operator?

-Asked by jwrites almost 11 years ago
+Asked by jwrites over 11 years ago

 I didn't.
 It probably depends on the hotline.